rdkcentral/ThunderNanoServices/FirmwareControl/doc/FirmwareControlPlugin.md

 <a name="method.upgrade"></a>
 ## *upgrade <sup>method</sup>*

 Upgrade the device to the given firmware.
+(Note: Ensure size of firmware image should be < 500MB).

 Also see: [upgradeprogress](#event.upgradeprogress)